littleosbook/littleosbook/environment_and_booting.md

 this an OS).

 ### Compiling the Operating System
-This part of the OS has to be written in assembly, since C requires a stack, which isn't available (the chapter ["Getting to C"](#getting-to-c) describes how to set one up).
+This part of the OS has to be written in assembly code, since C requires a stack, which isn't available (the chapter ["Getting to C"](#getting-to-c) describes how to set one up).
 Save the following code in a file called `loader.s`: